Automattic/jetpack/projects/plugins/jetpack/readme.txt

 * Instant Search: fix closing of the overlay using the Escape key in IE11.
 * Instant Search: improve compatibility with browser forward/back navigation.
 * Jetpack Videos: fix responsiveness of Video poster images.
+* Map Block: avoid issues when resize event listener was not removed when the component was unmounted.
 * Payments Block: avoid layout issues when setting up a new payment plan.
 * Sharing: avoid displaying block content in Open Graph Meta tags when not needed.
 * WhatsApp block: adjust width of block options toolbar.